MarketMove was created to solve the main issues currently plaguing crypto:

 - No onramp capabilities.
 In order to trade on a DEX, one still needs to buy crypto elsewhere - usually on a CEX.
 So it’s unlikely someone ever uses a DEX without starting out with a CEX.

-While a convenient entry point for crypto investing, CEX’s reign won’t last forever.
+While a convenient entry point for crypto trading, CEX’s reign won’t last forever.
 While providing a better user experience and lower technical entry barrier, security is one of the biggest challenges for CEXes.
 Recent events show that the business model is unsustainable on such a large scale.

 The future of DEXes is heavily dependent on their ability to attract new users.
 One of the most important aspects in these terms - user experience - is on a very low level among most DEX providers.
 Another issue is the technical expertise required to hit the ground running with all advantages of using a DEX.
 Most providers offer their services on a single blockchain, often assuming that a user is able to navigate through a complicated interface and instantly understand displayed numbers and statistics.
 On the other hand, centralized exchanges offer a wide range of tutorials that help their users get the ball rolling.